IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 }
 ```

-The mapping of IUA extension claims to XUA compliant SAML 2.0 Assertion attributes is shown in table Table 3.71.6.1.2-1 below.
+The mapping of IUA extension claims to XUA-compliant SAML 2.0 Assertion attributes is shown in table Table 3.71.6.1.2-1 below.

-Table 3.71.6.1.2-1: JWT claims of the BPPC extension and corresponding XUA Assertion attributes
+**Table 3.71.6.1.2-1: JWT claims of the BPPC extension and corresponding XUA Assertion attributes**

 |JWT Claim                      |XUA Attribute
 |-------------------------------|---------------------------